Skip to Main Content

 Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

-Guide last updated September 2023.
+Guide last updated October 2024.

 At-Will Employment

-Massachusetts is an at-will employment state, which means that, in general, an employer may terminate an employee for any reason or no reason.
+Massachusetts is an at-will employment state, which means that, in general, an employer may terminate an employee at any time, and for any reason or no reason.
 Kelleher v.
 Lowell Gen. Hosp., 98 Mass.
 App.
 Ct.
 49, 52, 152 N.E.3d 126, 131 (2020).
 However, there are a number of exceptions to this general rule.
 For example, liability may be imposed upon an employer if the employer terminates an at-will employee for a reason that violates clearly established public policy, where an employee was discharged for asserting a legal right, following the law, or for refusing to disobey the law.
 Flynn v.
-City of Bos., 59 Mass.
+City of Boston., 59 Mass.
 App.
 Ct.
 490, 493, 796 N.E.2d 881, 883 (2003).

 Additionally, an employer may not terminate an employee for any unlawful reason, such as those rooted in discrimination or retaliation.
 There also exist labor protection considerations including protections for "concerted activity" or engagement in union activities.
 Mass.gov.